cpsource/web-login-logout/csp/README.md

 Note: Before I could run this, I had to run ./cleanup.sh.
 Note: Run sudo ./run-certbot.sh.

 Note: I've included a copy of the first entry in my 000-default.conf and default-ssl.conf for subdomain csp.
-Replace <yoursite>
-with your site name.
+Replace <yoursite> with your site name.

 To get help with Lets Encrypt, see https://community.letsencrypt.org/

-## Work Flow
+## Your Work Flow

 If you first turn on CSP, the output can be overwhelming.
 Here's some tips.